 Taxation: Like all other tax-saving investment options, the amount invested in an ELSS is tax-deductible up to Rs.
 1.5 lakh under section 80C of the Income Tax Act.
 However, unlike other tax-saving investment instruments, the returns generated from an investment in ELSS and NPS are only partially taxable and not fully taxable.
 The long-term capital gains of up to Rs.
 1 lakh on ELSS are exempt from tax.

 SIP option: In case of tax-saving instruments other than ELSS, such as tax-saver FD, only lump sum deposits are acceptable.
 Whereas, you can invest in an ELSS with a system investment plan (SIP) which allows you to deposit small amounts at regular intervals which can be as low as Rs.
 500 per month.

 However, you must remember that being a market-linked instrument, an ELSS involves a higher amount of risk than other tax-saving investment options.

 |Public Provident Fund||Low|

 |Fund Name||1 Year Return||3 Year Return||5 Year Return|

-*The returns data is based on NAV of direct growth schemes as recorded on November 1, 2018 and subject to change.
+*The returns data is based on the NAV of direct-growth variant of the schemes as on July 05, 2019.